project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/How_to_upload_existing_content_using_sunbird.md

 * H5P

-It also supports the following formats for its resource library:
+It also supports the following formats for in its resource library:

 * Audio (.mp3)